 Artemus is a tiny town located in the state of Kentucky.
 With a population of 453 people and just one neighborhood, Artemus is the 331st largest community in Kentucky.

-Artemus is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Artemus is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Artemus is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Artemus who work in teaching (18.34%), law enforcement and fire fighting (13.02%), and sales jobs (11.24%).

 Artemus is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Artemus, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 100.00% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.